Philipp Ziereis: Career

 Ziereis made his professional debut for SSV Jahn Regensburg during the second round of fixtures of the 2011–12 3.
 Liga season away to Werder Bremen II.

 At the end of the 2012–13 season when Regensburg was relegated from the 2.
 Bundesliga, he joined FC St. Pauli.

 Before the 2022–23 season, Ziereis signed a three-year contract with LASK in Austria.

+On 2 June 2025, Ziereis moved to Greuther Fürth on a two-season deal.